sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 ---
 layout: post
 published: true
-title: The evolution of the Repository Pattern: Be aware of over abstraction
+title: The evolution of the Repository Pattern - Be aware of over abstraction
 mathjax: false
 featured: false
 comments: true
-headline: The evolution of the Repository Pattern: Be aware of over abstraction
+headline: The evolution of the Repository Pattern - Be aware of over abstraction
 categories:
   - Android
 tags: [android, software-architecture]
 ---

-A listener from our podcast called [The Context](https://github.com/artem-zinnatullin/TheContext-Podcast) that Artem Zinnatullin and I run asked me if I can give him an example of the Repository Pattern.
+A listener from our podcast called [The Context](https://github.com/artem-zinnatullin/TheContext-Podcast) that Artem Zinnatullin and I run asked me, if I can give him an example of the Repository Pattern.
 So I googled around and stumbled upon some blog posts and found out that the term Repository Pattern is used and described in many different ways.
 In this blog post I want give you a brief history of the Repository Pattern and I want to discuss why I think the Repository Pattern could lead to over abstraction and over engineering.

 Before we get started, I wanted to say that the term `Repository Pattern` is used and defined in different ways in different contexts and different programming languages.
 Therefore, I split this post into two parts: In the first part I want to discuss why I think the  "original" definition of the Repository Pattern is an over engineered abstraction you very very rarely need and in the second part I want to show a common solution that may be a better choice for the average use case.